tobiasgeron/Tremaine_Weinberg/README.md

 `inc (float)`: Inclination of galaxy, in degrees.
 `barlen (float)`: Length of the entire bar of the galaxy, in arcsec (so not bar radius, but bar diameter!).
 `PA_bar (float)`: Position angle of the bar, in degrees.
 `maps (MaNGA Maps)`: A MaNGA maps object.
-If you have a MaNGA cube, can get the maps object by doing: Maps(plateifu = plateifu, bintype='VOR10').
+If you have a MaNGA plateifu, can get the maps object by doing: Maps(plateifu = plateifu, bintype='VOR10').
 See: https://sdss-marvin.readthedocs.io/en/latest/tools/maps.html.

 OPTIONAL INPUTS:
 `PA_err (float)`: Error on the galaxy PA, in degrees.